Water Educator Network

 Who we are

-Valuable benefits for WEN members
+Valuable opportunities for WEN affiliates

-WEN membership is a unique opportunity to learn, collaborate, and stay up-to-date in the evolving industry of water education.
+The Water Educator Network is a unique opportunity to learn, collaborate, and stay up-to-date in the evolving industry of water education.

 - Opportunities for Networking and Collaboration: Water Education Colorado convenes frequent events, bringing together a statewide group of water educators.
 Gather to discuss needs, successes and challenges, and to explore partnerships with a dedicated group of peers.